Madagascar: Natural resources and trade

 Madagascar's natural resources include a variety of agricultural and mineral products.
-Agriculture (including the growing of raffia), mining, fishing and forestry are mainstays of the economy.
-In 2017 the top exports were vanilla (US$894M), nickel metal (US$414M), cloves (US$288M), knitted sweaters (US$184M) and cobalt (US$143M).
+Agriculture (including the growing of raffia), mining, fishing, and forestry are mainstays of the economy.
+In 2017 the top exports were vanilla (US$894 million), nickel metal (US$414 million), cloves (US$288 million), knitted sweaters (US$184 million, and cobalt (US$143 million).

-Madagascar is the world's principal supplier of vanilla, cloves and ylang-ylang.
+Madagascar is the world's principal supplier of vanilla, cloves, and ylang-ylang.
 The island supplies 80% of the world's natural vanilla.
-Other key agricultural resources include coffee, lychees and shrimp.
-Key mineral resources include various types of precious and semi-precious stones, and it currently provides half of the world's supply of sapphires, which were discovered near Ilakaka in the late 1990s.
+Other key agricultural resources include coffee, lychees, and shrimp.
+Key mineral resources include various types of precious and semi-precious stones, and as of 2001 it provided half of the world's supply of sapphires, which was discovered near Ilakaka in the late 1990s.

-Madagascar has one of the world's largest reserves of ilmenite (titanium ore), as well as important reserves of chromite, coal, iron, cobalt, copper and nickel.
-Several major projects are underway in the mining, oil and gas sectors that are anticipated to give a significant boost to the Malagasy economy.
-These include such projects as ilmenite and zircon mining at the Mandena mine by Rio Tinto, extraction of nickel by the Ambatovy mine near Moramanga and its processing near Toamasina by Sherritt International, and the development of the giant onshore heavy oil deposits at Tsimiroro and Bemolanga by Madagascar Oil.
+Madagascar has one of the world's largest reserves of ilmenite (titanium ore), as well as important reserves of chromite, coal, iron, cobalt, copper, and nickel.
+Several major projects are underway in the mining, oil, and gas sectors that are anticipated to give a significant boost to the Malagasy economy.
+These include such projects as ilmenite and zircon mining at the Mandena mine by Rio Tinto, extraction of nickel at the Ambatovy mine near Moramanga and its processing near Toamasina by Sherritt International, and development of the giant onshore heavy oil deposits at Tsimiroro and Bemolanga by Madagascar Oil.

-Exports formed 28% of GDP in 2009.
-Most of the country's export revenue is derived from the textiles industry, fish and shellfish, vanilla, cloves and other foodstuffs.
-France is the nation's main trading partner, although the United States, Japan and Germany also have strong economic ties.
+Exports formed 28% of the GDP in 2009.
+Most of the country's export revenue is derived from the textiles industry, fish and shellfish, vanilla, cloves, and other foodstuffs.
+France is the nation's main trading partner, although the United States, Japan, and Germany also have strong economic ties with Madagascar.
 High-value cash crops for export such as lychees are more recent growth areas, with 18,000 tons sold abroad in 2023, of which 16,000 tons were exported to Europe.

-The Madagascar-U.S. Business Council was formed in May 2003, as a collaboration between USAID and Malagasy artisan producers to support the export of local handicrafts to foreign markets.
-Imports of such items as foodstuffs, fuel, capital goods, vehicles, consumer goods and electronics consume an estimated 52% of GDP.
-The main sources of Madagascar's imports include China, France, Iran, Mauritius and Hong Kong.
+The Madagascar-US Business Council was formed in May 2003 as a collaboration between the US Agency for International Development and Malagasy artisan producers to support the export of local handicrafts to foreign markets.
+Imports of items such as foodstuffs, fuel, vehicles, electronics, capital goods, and consumer goods consume an estimated 52% of the GDP.
+Madagascar obtains most of its imports from China, France, Iran, Mauritius, and Hong Kong.